WiTNY-Summer-Guild-2018/witny-summer-guild-2018.github.io/tuesday.md

 #### First: Building your questions - EXERCISE

 We'll get to *asking* them and taking *notes* on them in just a minute.
 First, you need to have something to ask!
 (Check out **YOUR GOAL** below.)

-**Now is when you can think back to those ways of interpreting "better" and "transportation"** -- what specific ideas do you want to focus on as you look toward solving a problem with technology?

 **With your partner,**